Remember when learning was fun?

 You probably know that in the four-month trial, 82% of users passed their exams with 70% and more.
 42% of users passed their exams with 80% and more.
 And this was with exams that many had failed multiple times previously.

 Have a look at the many testimonials.

-Where I’ve been coming from is, not everyone needs to pass exams but if by doing so it keeps your career options open, and your self-esteem intact, then you had better find out, and quickly, the best way for you to learn, especially if what you’re currently doing (i.e. what you know to do) isn’t working.
+Where I’ve been coming from is, while not everyone needs to pass exams but if by doing so it keeps your career options open, and your self-esteem intact, then you had better find out, and quickly, the best way for you to learn, especially if what you’re currently doing (i.e. what you know to do) isn’t working.

-My mission is to get people to use their brains better; to think about what they’re trying to achieve, whether personal or professional, and if what they’re doing isn’t working, do sommat different!
+My mission is to get people to use their brains better; to think about what they’re trying to achieve, whether personal or professional and if what they’re doing isn’t working, do sommat different!

-It works.
+Genius Material works.
 And I want more people to get the benefit.
 Especially children – catch them before they mistakenly decide they are a failure.